Suburbs (album)

-Suburbs is an album by the American New wave band The Suburbs, released in 1986.
+Suburbs is an album by the American new wave band The Suburbs, released in 1986.
 It was their first and only release on A&M Records.
 The album has never been released on compact disc.
 It was produced by former Revolution drummer Bobby Z. (credited as Robert Brent).

 Reception

 Writing for Allmusic, music critic Stewart Mason called the album "inappropriately produced... in a fashion that completely sublimates all of the qualities that had made the quintet so musically interesting in the first place."

+Ira Robbins of Trouser Press was more positive but not ecstatic, calling it "another powerful record, albeit one whose character is less firmly held in its musical approach than its lyrics.
+Gone is the antsy, skittish urgency of yore; Suburbs is utterly listenable (but not overwhelmingly unique)."

 Track listing

 All songs composed by The Suburbs.